lambdaxymox/lambdaxymox_website/content/01-projection_matrices.md

 ```

 suggestively.
 The right hand side in both cases are affine transformations.
 This suggests to form
 of the transformation for the depth component.
-We define our projected coordinate components as follows.
+We define our projected coordinate system components as follows.
 Let {math}`P_{proj,h} = P_{d} P^{\prime}_{proj,h}` and {math}`P_{proj,v} = P_{d} P^{\prime}_{proj,v}`.
-Due to the form of the perspective division, we immediately see that {math}`P_{proj,w} = P_{d}`.
+Since the affine scalar function is perspective division, we immediately see that {math}`P_{proj,w} = P_{d}`.
 This leaves the
 depth component.
-The depth component does not participate directly in depth normalization, and
+The depth component does not directly participate in depth normalization, and
 we our coordinate system is orthogonal, so {math}`P_{proj,d}` cannot depend on {math}`P_{h}` or {math}`P_{v}`.
 This implies that {math}`P_{proj,d}` must be a function of {math}`P_{d}` and {math}`P_{w}`.
 Since the
 transformation is projective, the depth component must transform affinely.
 Since {math}`P_{w} = 1`.
 This leaves